brodycj/cordova-aqs-test/plugins/cordova-aqs-android/README.md

 ## About

 Javascript can do XHR query of certain URI(s) starting with `file://aqaq` and receive a callback in the `aqcallback` function.
 This is similar to the native Android part of [@brodybits / aq-query-test-android](https://github.com/brodybits/aq-query-test-android) working within a Cordova plugin.

-This *should* also work from a web worker.
+This is also tested working from a web worker.
 This will be used to support sqlite access from a web worker.

 ## Major tips & tricks